locationtech/rasterframes/docs/src/main/tut/ml/statistics.md

 ### Histogram

-The `tileHistogram` function computes a histogram over the data in each tile.
-See the
+The `tile_histogram` function computes a histogram over the data in each tile.
-@scaladoc[GeoTrellis `Histogram`](geotrellis.raster.histogram.Histogram) documentation for details on what's available in the resulting data structure.
-Use this version for integral cell types, and `tileHistorgramDouble` for floating  point cells types.

 In this example we compute quantile breaks.